Kong/kong/README.md

 can help by acting as a gateway (or a sidecar) for microservices requests while providing load balancing, logging, authentication, rate-limiting, transformations, and more through plugins.
+  Kong is a scalable, open source API Layer (also known as an API Gateway, or API Middleware).
+Kong runs in front of any RESTful API and is extended through Plugins, which provide extra functionality and services beyond the core platform.

 [![][kong-benefits]][kong-url]

+Once Kong is running, every request being made to the API will hit Kong first, and then it will be proxied to the final API.
+In between requests and responses Kong will execute any plugin that you decided to install, empowering your APIs.
+Kong effectively becomes the entry point for every API request.
+The Powerful of Kong is also supported by plugins from authentication, security, traffic control, logging, and etc…

 Kong has been built with the following leading principles: